Hans Henrik Sievertsen

 with Anne Toft Hansen and Ulrik Hvidman

-This study examines the labor-market returns of skill signals.
-We identify the labor-market effect of grade point averages (GPA) by leveraging a nationwide change in the scaling of grades in Danish universities.
-Results show that a reform-induced increase in GPA that is unrelated to ability causes higher earnings immediately after graduation, but the effect fades in subsequent years.
-The effect at labor-market entry is largest for individuals with fewer alternative signals and the earnings adjustment occurs both within and across firms.
-Although employers initially screen candidates based on skill signals, our findings suggest that they rapidly learn about worker productivity.
+We identify the labor market returns to university grade point average (GPA) by leveraging a nationwide change in the scaling of grades in Danish universities.
+Our results show that a reform-induced increase in GPA that is unrelated to ability causes higher earnings immediately after graduation, but the effect fades in subsequent years.
+The effect at labor market entry is largest for individuals with fewer alternative signals.
+Although employers initially screen candidates on the basis of skill signals, our findings are consistent with a model in which employers rapidly learn about worker productivity.

 • "The Importance of External Assessments: High School Math and Gender Gaps in STEM Degrees"